hampusn/jquery-auto-ajax/README.md

 $('.sv-random-portlet').autoAjax({
   "loadingClass": "auto-ajax--loading", // Style class added to the element before the ajax call is fired and removed afterwards.
   "pageId":       sv.PageContext.pageId, // The current page's identifier.
-  "exclude":      "" // Selector which the element will be matched against.
+  "exclude":      "", // Selector which the element will be matched against.
 If a match occur, no ajax request will be made.
+  "actionLinks":  true // Boolean.
+Using action links will make link clicks similar to form submits.
+An ajax request will be made to the link URL, and after it's finished, the portlet will be refreshed.
+Useful for portlets such as the Add/Remove favourite.
 });
 ```